-- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad, balanced, and engaging education and learning experience. - 1.2 St Paul's School is an inclusive school in which each pupil is motivated to acquire both skills for life and a love of learning. - 1.3 At St. Paul's School each child is a valued member of the school community, and has an equal right to a broad and balanced curriculum. - 1.4 All members of staff at St. Paul's have a duty to ensure, to the best of their ability, that each child with a special educational need has appropriate access to the wider school curriculum and is fully integrated into the social and academic life of the school. - 1.5 The Code of Practice 2014 states that a child has a special educational need if he or she has a learning difficulty or disability which calls for special education provision to be made for him or her. - 1.6 A special need may be due to a learning difficulty or a disability.
+- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad, balanced, and engaging education and learning experience. - 1.2 St Paul's School is an inclusive school in which, through the provision of a broad, balanced, and engaging curriculum and within a caring and supportive environment, each pupil is motivated to develop and flourish as he or she acquires skills for life and a love of learning. - 1.3 At St. Paul's School each child is a valued member of the school community, and has an equal right to a broad and balanced curriculum. - 1.4 All members of staff at St. Paul's have a duty to ensure, to the best of their ability, that each child with a special educational need has appropriate access to the wider school curriculum and is fully integrated into the social and academic life of the school. - 1.5 The Code of Practice 2014 states that a child has a special educational need if he or she has a learning difficulty or disability which calls for special education provision to be made for him or her. - 1.6 A special need may be due to a learning difficulty or a disability.
 There are four broad areas of need: - (1) communication and interaction; - (2) cognition and learning; - (3) social, emotional and mental health difficulties; and - (4) sensory and / or physical needs.